VSChina/vscode-ansible/README.md

   - Syntax highlighting.
   - Run playbook from Terminal.
     - On Windows, run ansible inside docker.
-    - On Non-windows platform, provide option to run ansible from docker or from local ansible installation.
+    - On Non-windows platform, provides option to run ansible from docker or from local ansible installation.
   - Run playbook from [Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/).